woylie/flop_phoenix/README.md

 end
 ```

+You can do it similarly for `Flop.Phoenix.table/1`

-Refer to the `Flop.Phoenix` docs for more information on the available options.
+Refer to the `Flop.Phoenix` module documentation for more examples.